nickpainter/walkingpad/README.md

 ## Customization

-Some speed settings can be configured directly in `app.py`:
+Some speed settings can be configured directly in `app.py`.
+All speeds are set in KPH:
 * `MAX_SPEED_KMH`: Default maximum speed for the "Max" button.
 * `MIN_SPEED_KMH`: Minimum speed the pad will be set to.
 * `SPEED_STEP`: How much the speed changes with "Increase"/"Decrease" buttons.